microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

     What is the reason given for the error?

 + In comparison, you can go to **bundlesprocessed** and look in the `.result` files for bulk ingest operations that succeeded.
 For example, in the image below there is a `201` status code, meaning success.
-The response shows an endpoint for a FHIR Resource `ExplanationOfBenefit/<resourceId>`, indicating that this Resource (`ExplanationOfBenefit/<resourceId>`) has been successfully persisted in Azure API for FHIR from the bulk ingest operation.
+The response shows an endpoint for a FHIR Resource `ExplanationOfBenefit/<resourceId>`, indicating that this Resource (`ExplanationOfBenefit/<resourceId>`) has been successfully persisted in FHIR service from the bulk ingest operation.

     <img src="./media/FHIR-Bulk_Loader_Bundles_Processed_Result_Edit_Edit.png" height="428">